scverse/scanpy/docs/examples.rst

 Examples
 --------

 Good starting points are the following examples, which build on established results from the literature.
-All use cases are collected on the `GitHub <scanpy_usage_>`__.
+All examples are versioned on `GitHub <scanpy_usage_>`__.

 .. _scanpy_usage: https://github.com/theislab/scanpy_usage